 Celebrating Seniors - Rosamunde Pilcher Turns 92

-British novelist and nonagenarian senior citizen Rosamunde Pilcher (nee Scott) was born on September 22, 1924 in Lelant, Cornwall (U.K.).
-Pilcher told Living Cornwall /Western Morning News that her father gave her a notebook to pass the time on a long car ride when she was 7 years old, and she began writing a play.
+Rosamunde Pilcher was born on September 22, 1924 in Lelant, Cornwall (U.K.).
+She told Living Cornwall /Western Morning News that her father gave her a notebook to pass the time on a long car ride when she was 7 years old, and she began writing a play.
 Rosamunde attended school in Cornwall until World War II broke out in 1939; her father returned from Burma to rejoin the Royal Navy and the Scott family moved to Cardiff, Wales.
 Cornwall was the setting for many of Pilcher's novels.

 At the age of 16, Rosamunde Scott dropped out of school and after learning shorthand and typing, joined the Foreign Office in 1940.
 She spent two years at Portsmouth in the Royal Navy Gunnery with the Women's Royal Naval Service, before applying to go to France with the Wrens.
 Instead, her troop ship headed to Asia, and she landed in Sri Lanka.
 Her life experiences in Cornwall, the Navy, and the Far East gave her rich fodder to write about, and while she was in Ceylon she sent a short story to her father.
 He submitted the story to Woman and Home magazine and it was published - she was now an author.